 It continues from there because the technical value and business value will usually create some sort of personal value.
 They are improvements that can be seen in the areas of improved compensation, career growth, and/or work environment.
 If you help an executive to decrease costs, it could improve an executive’s bonus at the end of the year and this is personal value.

 Identify How You Differ

 You might want to go one step further and look at your differentiation if you get to that point and your value propositions are fairly similar to what your competitors do or say.

 How are you different from your competitors?
 What do you do differently from them?
 You can look at what the differentiation means to the prospect or client when you identify that.
 What value will be conveyed to them by this differentiation?
-This can be broken down into the three levels of value which are technical, business, and personal.
+This can be broken down into three levels of value, which are technical, business, and personal.